 I grew up rural Meeteetse, Wyoming swimming in the sunshine and playing in the dirt.
-For my eighteenth birthday I got my first camera, and I found my love of photography by experimenting with my little digital camera.
+For my eighteenth birthday I got my first camera, and I found my love of photography by experimenting with light and textures.
 A few months later, durring my freshman year of college, I discovered my talent in photographing people.

 I completed my Associate's Degree in Photography at Northwest College in 2012, graduating with honors.
 In the winter of 2013, I founded Justine May Photography in Cody, Wyoming.

 During my journey as a photographer, I’ve been able to engage in my community in a few ways.

 –I’ve volunteered for non-profits such as the Nature Conservancy, The Park County Humane Society and The Wyoming Basset Hound Rescue.

 –In 2015, I got to share my story with students in Cody High School’s media classes.

 –My photos have been published by the Cody Enterprise, Powell Tribune, The Pulse, Cody and Beyond, and plainSpeak magazine.

 –In 2016, I was a member of our local photography co-op, Open Range Images, where I sold fine art western lifestyle and nature photography.

 In my spare time I am typically playing guitar or watching live music.
 I love to do and teach yoga, spend time in the water and in the outdoors, and hang out with my friends and family.